babylonlabs-io/babylon-sdk/x/babylon/README.md

 See the `x/babylon/keeper/msg_server.go` file for the `InstantiateBabylonContracts` function, which is used to instantiate the Cosmos BSN smart contracts with the necessary parameters.

-### GRPC Queries

-See the `demo/app/wasm/grpc_whitelist.go` file for the `WhitelistedGrpcQuery` function, which defines the list of whitelisted GRPC queries.